Nugetzrul3/Verus-Chrome-Wallet/README.md

 # Verus-Chrome-Wallet
-Light astracoin Web wallet in the form of a chrome extension which utilises bitcoin.js and a simple REST API https://astraexplorer.com/
+Light Veruscoin Web wallet in the form of a chrome extension which utilises bitcoin.js and a simple REST API (To be added later)

 ### Installation